BareBones-RPG/BareBones-RPG.github.io/README.md

 ### Rolling for Stats

-For players who prefer to roll for their stats, they can roll 1d6 and subtract 1d6 to determine their stat results.
+Players who prefer to roll for their stats can roll 1d6 and subtract 1d6 to determine their stat results.
 The stats, in order, are: **MIGHT, MOBILITY, INSIGHT, GRIT, and ESSENCE**.
 A player cannot roll for a particular save, combat, or check if any stat result is zero.
 Alternatively, a player may sacrifice an attribute by subtracting 2 points and adding those points to any zero attributes, or they can reroll until they get a result.

 ### Customization Through Attribute Allocation